openzim/zimit/README.md

 The puppeteer-cluster provides monitoring output which is enabled by default and prints the crawl status to the Docker log.

+**Note**: Image automatically filters out a large number of ads by using the 3 blocklists from [anudeepND](https://github.com/anudeepND/blacklist).
+If you don't want this filtering, disable the image's entrypoint in your container (`docker run --entrypoint="" openzim/zimit ...`).

 Nota bene
 ---------